dis-4-way/number-pet/README.md

 # Hi!
-## This is my study-pet project for learning GiT and Python
+## This is my study-pet project for learning Git, MD and Python